ossf/scorecard-monitor/CONTRIBUTING.md

 Aside from this, it is possible to test certain things locally, like the `utils.js` file.
 Check the test folder `_tests_/utils.test.js` to get a better idea.

-## How to install the dependencies
+## Installing the project dependencies

 First, check that you are using Node v20+ and then execute `npm ci` instead of `npm i` or `npm install` as you want to mimic the pipeline steps in order to avoid discrepancies later on with the `dist/` as the dependencies are included there.